 PROBLEMS (SYMPTOMS) POSSIBLE CAUSE RECOMMENDED COURSE OF ACTION When the trigger is pulled air begins to flow, but there is no pilot arc after at least 3 seconds.
 Check the torch consumables to be sure they are not dirty or greasy, and are in good shape.
 Replace the consumables if necessary.
-2. Make sure the air pressure is set correctly.
-3. Make sure there are no kinks or restric- tions for air flow in the torch cable.
+Make sure the air pressure is set correctly.
+Make sure there are no kinks or restrictions for air flow in the torch cable.
 Replace cable as needed.
-4. If a slight thump cannot be felt in the torch when the trigger is pulled, check for loose connection in the torch head.
-5. Possible faulty Control board.
+If a slight thump cannot be felt in the torch when the trigger is pulled, check for loose connection in the torch head.
+Possible faulty Control board.
 The air begins to flow and there is a very brief arc that snaps out consistently with repeated trigger pulls.
 Check the torch consumables to be sure they are in tight, not dirty or greasy and in good shape.
 Replace if necessary.
-2. Make sure the air pressure is set correctly.
-If all recommended possible areas of mis- adjustment have been checked and the problem persists, Contact your local 3.
+Make sure the air pressure is set correctly.
 Possible faulty Control board.
-Lincoln Authorized Field Service Facility The arc starts but sputters badly.
-1. Check the torch consumables to be sure they are in tight, not dirty or greasy and in good shape.
+If all recommended possible areas of misadjustment have been checked and the problem persists, Contact your local Lincoln Authorized Field Service Facility.
+The arc starts but sputters badly.
+Check the torch consumables to be sure they are in tight, not dirty or greasy and in good shape.
 Replace if necessary.
-2. Check air supply for oil or a great deal of water.
+Check air supply for oil or a great deal of water.
 If there is oil or a great deal of water, the air must be filtered or the machine switched to nitrogen or bottled air.
-3. Make sure the air pressure is set correctly.
+Make sure the air pressure is set correctly.